CynthiaArdman-Appomni/NightCityBot/README.md

 Highlights:

-* Applies a netrunner bonus based on the user's roles.
 * Logs DM rolls back to the user's logging thread for record keeping.
 * Supports rolling on behalf of another user when invoked via `!post` or `!dm`.